Understanding the Four Core SQL Statements for Database Commands

 Advanced Filtering with WHERE

 In the real world, you rarely need all the data.
 To find specific records, the WHERE clause is used to filter the results based on certain conditions.
-Here's one way to look at it: if you only want to see employees who work in the "Sales" department:
+Take this: if you only want to see employees who work in the "Sales" department:

 SELECT first_name, last_name FROM employees WHERE department = 'Sales';